 We envision that the Lucas Center will remain the creative environment for unprecedented interdisciplinary research illuminating our understanding of human physiology and lighting the way for revolutionary advances in the diagnosis and treatment of human diseases.
 Our mission is to advance imaging in healthcare at Stanford through technology creation and development, translational research and education.

-Our facilities are available to Stanford and non-Stanford researchers by arrangement with the Center Administrator, Jane Nguyen; use is billed on a per-hour basis.
+Our facilities are available to Stanford and non-Stanford researchers by arrangement with the Center Administrator, Jessie Leong; use is billed on a per-hour basis.

 Yamil Saenz is a California Licensed Veterinarian (DVM), with over 22 years of experience in animal research.
 He provides support to the investigative staff in all animal model protocols within Radiology and for all other departments conducting research studies at the Lucas Center advanced imaging, MSLS and the Grant building Zeego Lab.

 Our Facilities & Resources

 The Lucas Center has 37,000 square feet of space, dedicated to imaging research, and is located on the Stanford campus, one block from the School of Medicine and Stanford University Hospital.
 There are four GE whole-body MRI systems, specifically three 3T, and one 7T (see Facilities for details).
 In addition, the Lucas Center has data analysis laboratories, an electronics laboratory/machine shop, office space, and is well suited for handling the scanning of patients and normal volunteers comfortably and safely.

 Computers in the Lucas Center are networked with all scanners, including all clinical scanners, and the PACS system.
 Adequate electronics, mechanical laboratory facilities, machine shops and support personnel are situated at the Lucas Center and elsewhere at Stanford.